Updated July 10, 2020

 While the policy does not allow physicians to provide recurring care for minor conditions, the College recognizes that if the pandemic persists, having physicians provide recurring care in this way would also help to relieve pressure on the system and support access to care more generally.
+Whether this is needed will depend on the circumstances of the pandemic and will evolve over time.
 However, physicians must limit the care they provide to anyone with whom they are sexually or romantically involved with in order to avoid being subject to the sexual abuse provisions of the RHPA.
 In these instances, they must not provide recurring care.

 I have capacity to help but don’t know where or how to get involved.
 Is someone coordinating the system response?

-Yes.
-The Ministry of Health has launched a website where current and former members of regulated health professions can indicate that they are interested in getting involved.
-Specifically, they are looking for health care providers who have the capacity to get involved or former health care providers (e.g., retired or currently inactive) who want to get involved.
-The aim is to understand regional capacity and coordinate the deployment of health human resources throughout the system.
+The Ministry of Health has launched a website where current and former members of regulated health professions can indicate that they are interested in getting involved and for institutions to register and identify a need for health human resources.
+Specifically, the Ministry is looking for health care providers who have the capacity to get involved or former health care providers (e.g., retired or currently inactive) who want to get involved.
+The aim is to then coordinate the deployment of health human resources throughout the system.

 I want to help patients and my colleagues during this public health emergency, but getting involved might mean practising outside of my scope of practice.
 What can I do to help?